 4. Recycled rainbow disc crayons

 Everything old is new again with this recycled crayon hack!
-Kids can have crayons in any shape they desire by collecting all the odds and ends of the crayon container and re melting them in a silicone mould.
+Craft muscle ready, kids can have crayons in any shape they desire by collecting all the odds and ends of the crayon container and re melting them in a silicone mould.
 Hot tip: head to Kmart, Target or Ikea for cute silicone moulds!

 5. Bubble painting